camunda-consulting/migrate-to-camunda-tools/Oracle/Create BPMN from Oracle BPMN/README.md

 ![](./readme_images/Converted.PNG)

 ## Notes and TODOs
 You may need to move sequence flows for better process diagram clarity as there will be overlap but rest assured the file has been converted.
+The provided sample has had some of the xml removed for brevity.
 It has been tested with a limited number of Oracle examples and it may require tweaks depending on your process.